 Oh yeah, I completely faceplanted on my last run.
 Fortunately I always wear my full-face helmet (especially since the chin and visor took the entire impact).
 UNFORTUNATELY there's no video of the crash.

 After I knocked the wind out of myself, Devin schooled me in a couple games of foosball and then I headed to Oceanside to see one of my cousins [that I've never met before].
 When I got to the house she was still at the beach with her toddler, so I got to meet her husband first.
 He's a pro windsurfer and had a lot of interesting stories to share about living in California, travelling in and out of Mexico, and general "dude essentials."
-Jenna (my cousin) showed up soon after and I got to hang out with all three of them (don't forget the kiddie) for a bit before driving home to San Diego to wash my wounds and catch a showing of Gossip Girl with Miles and Claire.
+Jenna (my cousin) showed up soon after and I got to hang out with all three of them (don't forget the kiddie) for a bit before driving home to San Diego to wash my wounds.